jklzz02/Cities-Rest-API/README.md

 # Cities Rest API

-This project is a rest API to retrieve cities information and supports CRUD operations.The dataset contains info on over **140.000** cities around the world.
+This is learning project, to learn about rest API by making one that can retrive cities information and supports CRUD operations.
+The [dataset](/sql/cities.json) contains info on over **140.000** cities around the world.

 ## Base Endpoint